putrinahampun/website-desa-ubud-/README.md

 ## 💻 Deployment
 **Cloning Project**
 - Open the project on github, find the HTTPS or SSH button.
 Choose and press one of them, then copy the link provided.
 - In your local computer, create or choose the folder you want to save the project.
-Open the gitbash, type this command and paste the copied-link after that.
+Open the gitbash, type this command ```git clone [paste the link]``` and paste the copied-link after that.
 If you can't find the gitbash, then you should download and install git or your computer.

 **Running Project**
 - Open the project on your IDE.
 Copy file .env by using ```cp.env.example .env``` (change the copied-file from .env.example to .env).
 Make sure the name of databases already exists in your database system.